ionic-team/ionic-docs/versioned_docs/version-v6/api/datetime.md

 Using the `highlightedDates` property, developers can style particular dates with custom text or background colors.
 This property can be defined as either an array of dates and their colors, or a callback that receives an ISO string and returns the colors to use.

+When specifying colors, any valid CSS color format can be used.
+This includes hex codes, rgba, [color variables](../theming/colors), etc.

 To maintain a consistent user experience, the style of selected date(s) will always override custom highlights.

 :::note